docker/docs/docker-for-mac/index.md

 - /engine/installation/mac/
 - /docker-for-mac/index/
 - /docker-for-mac/osx/
-title: Get started with Docker for Mac
+title: Get started with Docker Desktop for Mac
 ---

-Welcome to Docker for Mac!
-Docker is a full development platform for creating containerized apps, and Docker for Mac is the best way to get started with Docker _on a Mac_.
+Welcome to Docker Desktop for Mac!
+Docker is a full development platform for creating containerized apps, and Docker Desktop for Mac is the best way to get started with Docker _on a Mac_.

-> See [Install Docker for Mac](install.md){: target="_blank" class="_"} for information on system requirements and stable & edge channels.
+> See [Install Docker Desktop for Mac](install.md){: target="_blank" class="_"} for information on system requirements and stable & edge channels.

 ## Check versions